Tbaut/template-snap-monorepo/README.md

 # Trust score snap demo 🟥 🟧 🟩

-This repository host a Snap showing a trust score for any smart contract interraction and its Dapp demo.
+This repository host a Snap showing a trust score for any smart contract interaction and its Dapp demo.
 This snap is based on the insights api, it show in a "TRUST SCORE" tab how safe it is to interact with a contract based on quantitative data.

 It currently supports: